Bharath6911/CineNest/README.md

 3. **Styling with CSS**: styling was done with external css format because inline,internal css is not best and it helps you organize code nicely.
 4. **Functionality with JavaScript**: So first of all i did not know a thing about javascript i used various websites and tools to learn and copied some from chatgpt.
 5. **Hosting**: I learned how to deploy the site on GitHub Pages to make it accessible online.
-6. **Refinements**: I continuously improved the design, added features like a microphone section, and optimized the user experience.
+6. **Improvement**: I continuously improved the design, added features like a microphone section, and optimized the user experience.

 ---